abreu4/The-Wing-Man/README.md

 # The Wing Man

-The Wing Man is a(n aspiring) command line tool which knows "your type".
+The Wing Man is a automatic tinder CLI which knows "your type".
 It runs on top of Tinder web.
-It includes train and infer logic, meaning once you tell it which type of looks you find attractive, it swipes possible partners accordingly and automatically.
+It includes training, testing and inference logic (under development), meaning once you train the model to know which type of looks you find attractive, it swipes possible partners accordingly and automatically.

 ## Installation

-TBA
+All required packages are installed through anaconda

+``conda env create -f environment.yml``
+``conda activate thewingman``

+Make sure you have the adequate chromedriver for your OS

 ## Usage

-TBA
+``python main.py {train, test, infer, data}``

+- data: create your own dataset from tinder profiles
+- train: train a model on your dataset, saves model to trained_models/
+- test: preview model of your choice on test dataset
+- infer: automatically evaluate all pictures from a profile and swipe left or right accordingly

+See ``python main.py -h``for more info

 ## Contributing

-Absolutely.
+Forks and PRs welcome